Rooyca/obsidian-api-request/docs/docs/codeblocks.md

 Specifies the type of response we are getting.
 The default value is `json`.
 The available values are:

 - json
-- md
+- other

-- txt
+When the response type is `other`, the response will be displayed as is.
+If the response is markdown, it will be rendered as markdown, if it's a raw text, it will be displayed as a text, and so on.

-When the response type is `md`, the response will be rendered as markdown.
+!!! danger "Be carefull with `html` responses, it can break the page."

 ~~~markdown
 ```req
 url: https://raw.githubusercontent.com/Rooyca/Rooyca/main/README.md
-res-type: md
+res-type: other
 ```
 ~~~